Moth13/jump_invokes/README.md

 ## Introduction
 This micro service has been developped to show my capacties in the goland development.

-It is based on a boilerplate I've done since I coded some RestAPI in the past.

 I choose to use gin as HTTP web framework, for its perfomance, easiness and capacities.
 For the database part, I choose gorm as it handles easily all databases, very pratical to use.